agorf/adri/README.md

 ```

 By default, adri runs in dry run mode.
 This means it simply prints out what it
 would do, without actually doing it.
-To apply the changes, pass the `--run`
+To apply the changes, use the `--run`
 option:

 ```sh